Updated Nov. 1, 2:51 p.m.

 How to register

-The California voter registration deadline is October 22, 2018.
-You can check your status and fill out the registration form on the Secretary of State’s website, which also has information about voter eligibility, when you need to re-register (for example, if you’ve changed your name), what to do if you’re away at college and more.
+The California voter registration deadline was October 22, 2018.
+You can check your status and see where you’re registered on the Secretary of State’s website, which also has information about voter eligibility, when you need to re-register (for example, if you’ve changed your name), what to do if you’re away at college and more.

 Do your homework